mohammadawwad/AI-Self-Driving-Car/README.md

 # AI-Self-Driving-Car
-Creating a self driving car using using AI and neural networks
+Creating a self driving car using using AI and neural networks in Javascript without any libraries.